-The Board recognizes that the School is responsible for providing first aid or emergency treatment in case of sudden illness or injury to a student, but that further medical attention is the responsibility of the parent/guardian.
+The Board recognizes that schools are responsible for providing first aid or emergency treatment in case of sudden illness or injury to a student, but that further medical attention is the responsibility of the parent or guardian.

-Each parent/guardian must provide an emergency telephone number where the parent or designee of the parent can be reached.
+Each parent or guardian must provide an emergency telephone number where the parent or designee of the parent can be reached.